• Skip to primary navigation

 What is the right time to eat oats?

 You can eat oats any time of the day, but they're mostly eaten in the morning for breakfast in the United States.
-They're great as a snack too.
+They're great in recipes for snacks too.

 glass jar of cooked apples, oats, and yogurt